Bliss-e-V/SCAM-project-page/README.md

 [Project Page](https://bliss-e-v.github.io/SCAM-project-page) - [Dataset](https://huggingface.co/datasets/BLISS-e-V/SCAM) - [Paper](https://arxiv.org/abs/2504.04893) - [Main Repository](https://github.com/Bliss-e-V/SCAM)

 > Typographic attacks exploit the interplay between text and visual content in multimodal foundation models, causing misclassifications when misleading text is embedded within images.
-However, existing datasets are limited in size and diversity, making it difficult to study such vulnerabilities.
-In this paper, we introduce SCAM, the largest and most diverse dataset of real-world typographic attack images to date, containing images across hundreds of object categories and attack words.
+Existing datasets are limited in size and diversity, making it difficult to study such vulnerabilities.
+In this paper, we introduce SCAM, the largest and most diverse dataset of real-world typographic attack images to date, containing 1162 images across hundreds of object categories and attack words.
-> Through extensive benchmarking of Vision-Language Models (VLMs) on SCAM, we demonstrate that typographic attacks significantly degrade performance, and identify that training data and model architecture influence the susceptibility to these attacks.
-Our findings reveal that typographic attacks persist in state-of-the-art Large Vision-Language Models (LVLMs) due to the choice of their vision encoder, though larger Large Language Models (LLMs) backbones help mitigate their vulnerability.
+> Through extensive benchmarking of Vision-Language Models on SCAM, we demonstrate that typographic attacks significantly degrade performance, and identify that training data and model architecture influence the susceptibility to these attacks.
+Our findings indicate that typographic attacks remain effective against state-of-the-art Large Vision-Language Models, especially those employing vision encoders inherently vulnerable to such attacks.
+However, employing larger Large Language Model backbones reduces this vulnerability while simultaneously enhancing typographic understanding.
+Additionally, we demonstrate that synthetic attacks closely resemble real-world (handwritten) attacks, validating their use in research.
+Our work provides a comprehensive resource and empirical insights to facilitate future research toward robust and trustworthy multimodal AI systems.
 ---

 This is a static website to showcase the SCAM dataset and the results of the robustness evaluation.